Lets Read The Bible Scripture, prayer, and peace

 Read more

-Sketch-style biblical scene of Bartimaeus calling out to Jesus on the road to Jericho
+Sketch-style biblical scene of the risen Jesus walking with two disciples on the road to Emmaus at dusk

 Jesus and the Gospels